 Once these persons have been identified, the Secretariat shall write to each person selected by the Members for appointment to the Review Panel, indicating SPRFMO’s desire to appoint him or her and seeking their positive response.

-Works of the Review Panel
+Review Panel function and tasks

 The Review Panel will appoint a Chairperson.
 The Review Panel will meet in Wellington unless a more cost-effective location is identified at a date convenient to all panel members but no later than 30 September 2017.
 Economy class travel, accommodation and subsistence costs will be available to Review Panel members, if requested, to support their participation.
 Costs will be borne by the SPRFMO budget either directly or through voluntary contributions.